KiiChain/kiichain-docs/learn/kiichain/blockchain-features.md

 ### Building on the Cosmos SDK

-Cosmos is a network of independent parallel blockchains that are each powered by classical BFT consensus algorithms like Tendermint 1.
+Cosmos is a network of independent parallel blockchains that are each powered by classical BFT consensus algorithms like Tendermint (CometBFT).
 KiiChain is its own independent layer 1 Blockchain that will connect to the Cosmos Hub to take advantage of its benefits.

 The Cosmos Hub is the inaugural blockchain in this network and serves as a pivotal connection point to various other blockchains (referred herein as Zones), including KiiChain, through the novel and innovative Inter-Blockchain Communication (IBC) protocol.
 It maintains a record of multiple token types and their quantities across all linked Zones.
 Thanks to this system, tokens can be transferred swiftly and securely between Zones without requiring a direct exchange, as all transfers between zones are channeled through the Cosmos Hub.